shawnusaf/MELODIES-MONET/docs/getting_started/downloading_obs.rst

 -------------------------------------------------

-Aircraft, sonde, mobile, and ground campaign data can be used directly in the tool as long as the data format is NetCDF, ICARTT, or CSV.
+Aircraft, sonde, mobile, and ground campaign data can be used directly in the tool as long as the data format is NetCDF, `ICARTT <https://www-air.larc.nasa.gov/missions/etc/IcarttDataFormat.htm>`_, or CSV.
 Users download their own observational data.
 No pre-processing is required for these datasets.

 Satellite